ftvkyo/ftvkyo.github.io/content/cv.md

 [Obsidian ftvkyo](/project/obsidian-ftvkyo/) is an Obsidian plugin that accommodates my workflow.
 The development process allowed me to reflect on the workflow and improve it greatly, and this project helped me achieve a huge productivity boost on a day-to-day basis.

-### Tekutonu
+### Hovert60

-{{< skills "Rust, Vulkan (vulkano.rs)" >}}
+{{< skills "Autodesk Fusion 360, CNC Router, 3D printer, Soldering" >}}

-[Tekutonu](/project/tekutonu/) is a simple voxel engine written in Rust and aimed at learning Vulkan.
-It's not the first time I've experimented with voxels, and this project is interesting because of the lessons in engine architecture and the development process I learned.
+Making something physical, something you can touch can be very exciting.
+More so, making something interactive, and what's more interactive for a software developer than their keyboard?
+So, I decided to design and make a wireless, split & hardwired (no PCB) keyboard from scratch.
+Learn more in the devlog posts with the [Hovert60 keyboard][hovert60] tag.

+[hovert60]: /tags/hovert60-keyboard/

 ### Lazy Keymap